linguini1/RSA/README.md

 # Notes
 - The encryption and decryption programs make use of multiprocessing, so be ready for 100% CPU usage when using them.

 - The lock and key are interchangeable, meaning you can encrypt files using the key and decrypt them using the lock.

-- The time for encryption or decryption is proportional to the size of the x value in the lock or key of format (x, y).

-- So, if you have lots of time to encrypt but you want decryption to be faster, use the set with the LARGER x value as the lock and the SMALLER x value as the key.
-This works vice versa.
-Just note that using a smaller x value for decryption makes the prime factors more apparent and makes your encryption LESS SECURE.
+It is not a good idea though.

 # Feedback?
 If you have any feedback for me in regards to making the programs more efficient, please add an issue to the repository.